-Saturday Mostly sunny morning.
-The chance of a thunderstorm in the afternoon and evening.
-Winds NE/SE 15 to 25 km/h tending NW/NE 20 to 30 km/h during the morning then tending NW/SW 25 to 35 km/h during the afternoon.
+Thursday Partly cloudy.
+High (80%) chance of showers or thunderstorms, most likely in the afternoon and early evening.
+Gusty winds in the NW in the morning and afternoon.
+Winds E/NE 25 to 35 km/h tending NW/NE 25 to 40 km/h in the morning then tending NE/SE 25 to 35 km/h in the late afternoon.

 Friday Partly cloudy.
 Medium (50%) chance of showers in the east, slight (30%) chance elsewhere.
 The chance of a thunderstorm.
 Winds NW/NE 15 to 20 km/h tending NW/SW 15 to 25 km/h during the morning then tending SE/SW during the afternoon.